alexander-naumov/pam-accesscontrol/README.rst

 =========================================
 PAM-ACCESSCONTROL is a pam-module writen in python3 for control access to host via SSH, sddm, slim, kdm, lightdm, xdm and tty/login(1).
-It makes it possible to manages access for some LDAP-groups of users by just adding one line to the config file or, for example, can notify/ask you (by using PyQt5 notification window) about establisching each new incoming SSH connection.
+It makes it possible to manages access for some user or, for example, LDAP-groups of users by adding just one line to the config file.
+It's also possbile to get notification about establisching each new incoming SSH connection and allow or not allow it (by using PyQt5 notification window).
 It recognizes SSH password and public key authentication.

 .. image:: https://de.opensuse.org/images/7/77/Paket-Download-Icon.png
    :target: https://software.opensuse.org//download.html?project=home%3AAlexander_Naumov%3Apam-accesscontrol&package=pam-accesscontrol